It was an unbelievable experience to partner with Princess Cruises for this post. All opinions expressed are my own.

 The counter space in cruise line bathrooms is small.
 Now don’t get me wrong, they have some shelves which give you the ability to stack stuff like your tooth brushes and deodorant, but it wasn’t enough for my hair products or my friend’s hair products – and you know what I mean if you’ve seen my hair.
 And if the kids were with me, well then I’d have even less room.
 The clear shoe organizer allows you to see what’s in each pocket and keeps you organized.
 Put your shampoo in one, conditioner in another, and your sunscreen, hair spray, make-up, brushes, tooth brushes, toothpaste and lotion in their own pockets.
 Hang the shoe organizer on the front of the bathroom door, so everything is facing into the bathroom, making it easily accessible.
 The bonus is now you have more counter room.

 So when my friend Courtney bought us dry pack cell phone cases for the cruise, I was super excited.
 No cell phone water disasters for us.
-It was nice because the packs also held my gum, money and our room keys.
-Life saver!
+It was nice because the packs also held my gum, money and room keys.
+Lifesaver!
 I love these Universal Water Proof Cases.

 Now being on a cruise, one assumes they have sunscreen.
 And they do.
 But they didn’t carry what I’m used to using.
 And because you’re usually literally out in the middle of the ocean, the price is a little more.
 So it’s worth the extra room in your suitcase to add in your favorite sunscreen.